This post may contain paid links to my personal recommendations that help to support the site!

 It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, and geospatial indexes with radius queries and streams.

-Redis has built-in replication, Lua scripting, LRU eviction, transactions, and different levels of on-disk persistence.
+Redis has built-in replication, Lua scripting, LRU eviction, transactions, stored procedures, and different levels of on-disk persistence.
 Redis is available under the BSD license.

 Why It’s Fast: